-- 2 In WEBconfig or Telnet you can look up which phone number was last perceived by the router. - 3 Deactivate the ISDN Location Check and enter the reported 'last-seen-call-from' number as the 'Calling party number'. - (4) Activate the ISDN Location Check again, the device will then retry an ISDN selfcall.
+- (2) In WEBconfig or Telnet you can look up which phone number was last perceived by the router. - 3 Deactivate the ISDN Location Check and enter the reported 'last-seen-call-from' number as the 'Calling party number'. - 4 Activate the ISDN Location Check again, the device will then retry an ISDN selfcall.
 The comparison of the incoming number and the expected calling party number will lead to a match, the router will then be accessble again. - Always enter the complete phone number, containing the outside line access number (if existent), the country dailling code and the area dailling code.
 In many cases public telephone switches supplement dailling codes when transmitting numbers.
 In case the dailling codes are not entered, the expected and transmitted number will differ and therefore the ISDN Location Check will fail.
 The prefixed zeros are not considered, but can be entered.

-ANCOM 1711 VPN
+Rew Configuration for LANCOM 1711 VPN

-nfigure: Management
+Configure: Management

-eneral Admin Costs Location
+General Admin Costs Location

--ISDN Location Check (A nti-Theft Protection)

-will therefore initiate an IS then start its operation (re

-Outgoing ISDN check c
+ISDN Location Check (Anti-Theft Protection) You can inhibit the abuse of this router by a location check.
+It will therefore initiate an ISDN selfcall after each switch-on.
+It will then start its operation (routing, connection establishments) not until the checked number of the incomming call corresponds to the here configured one.
+In Enable ISDN location check Outgoing ISDN check call:

 Destination number: 0123456789

 Calling number (MSN): 0123456789

 Number to be checked:

+Calling party number: 0123456789